 Cancellation coverage

 This type of wedding insurance will reimburse you for money you’ve already spent if something goes wrong, explains Musson.
 “For example, if your photographer skips town with your deposit, cancellation coverage will reimburse you for your loss,” she says.
 “If a major storm makes your wedding impossible, cancelation coverage will reimburse you so you can rebook for a later date.”
+For more on what your photographer should be contractually obligated to deliver (including backup coverage and what happens if files are lost), our guide on what your wedding photography contract needs to spell out is the companion read for this section.

 When deciding whether something’s worth it, a good pros/cons list always helps.
 Here’s ours: